 Some breath machines have what is called a slope detector, commonly referred to as a “mouth alcohol detector.”
 This is an electronic circuit designed to detect the presence of mouth alcohol as the breath enters the machine.
 Mouth alcohol is supposed to abort the test.However, this feature is not present on every breath testing device, and it is by no means a fail-safe feature on the devices that have it.
 It is designed to detect an intermittent spike of alcohol in the midst of a breath-alcohol test, but it may not abort the test where the mouth alcohol contamination is a steady and consistent contaminant as is likely to be the case with GERD.

 Contact Orange County DUI Lawyers

 The DUI process can be very complicated.
 An experienced Orange County DUI attorney is essential to achieve the best outcome for your DUI case.
-Experienced Orange County DUI attorneys at Coffey and Coffey will determine whether your breath test results are open to challenge.
+Experienced Orange County DUI attorneys at the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawwill determine whether your breath test results are open to challenge.
 For a free consultation, please contact our dedicated Orange County DUI attorneys at (800) 706-7888 today.